Closed

 Overview

-The Indigenous Cultural Partnership program in Quebec supports the preservation, transmission, and promotion of Indigenous cultures and languages, with funding of up to $400,000 per year (or up to $1,500,000 per year for northern and isolated nations).
-Eligible activities include developing cultural initiatives, hiring professional resources, training, and the creation and dissemination of cultural projects benefiting Indigenous communities.
+The Indigenous Cultural Partnership program in Quebec supports the preservation, transmission, and promotion of Indigenous cultures and languages.
+It provides up to $400,000 per year per agreement, or up to $1,500,000 per year for northern, isolated, or highly isolated nations.

 /100